KVS | KENDRIYA VIDYALAYA SANGATHAN

 |14||Total Number of KVs with 100% Result in Class XII||582|

 |15||Total Number of KVs with 100% Result in Class X||893|

 |16||Total Staff Sanctioned||59269|

 KVS Organizational Structure

 Kendriya Vidyalayas have an effective and well knit organizational set-up.
-The Chairman of the KVS Sangathan is Hon’ble Minister of Human Resource Development.
 The day-to-day affairs are conducted by an administrative set-up with the Commissioner as the Chief Executive Officer, supported by two Additional Commissioners, five Joint Commissioners, four Deputy Commissioners and other staff members at the Headquarters in New Delhi.

 1199 Vidyalayas are functioning all over the country including 03 abroad with the objective to cater to the educational needs of the children of transferable Central Government employees including Defence and Para-military personnel by providing a common programme of education.

 For proper running of the Vidyalaya, its day-to-day Management is entrusted to a Vidyalaya Management Committee, constituted by the Sangathan.
 This Committee manages the Vidyalayas with funds provided by the Sangathan as well as funds generated locally by the Vidyalaya within the frame-work of the policies laid down by the Sangathan.
 An Executive Committee, which is a core group of a few members of the existing Vidyalaya Management Committee, has also been constituted at the Vidyalaya level in all Kendriya Vidyalayas.
 This Committee has been vested with wide ranging administrative, academic and financial powers to ensure smooth functioning of the Vidayalaya.

 State / UT wise Kendriya Vidyalayas as on 31.3.2019